 Carl was born November 5, 1925 in Lafayette, OH.
-He graduated from South high school in Lima, Allen Co., OH.
+He had a sister named Marcella.

 He registered for the draft in Lima on November 5, 1943 when he was 18 years old.
 He was living in Lima at the same address as his father, Walter.